 - President, General Manager & Governor

-Steve Govett, in his 11th season at the helm of the Colorado Mammoth organization, was instrumental in bringing the National Lacrosse League and the former Washington Power franchise to Colorado.
-Having spent time with the franchise in Washington, Govett has been able to build and maintain one of the most talented rosters and successful franchises in the NLL in his ten years in Denver.
+Steve Govett, in his 13th season at the helm of the Colorado Mammoth organization, was instrumental in bringing the National Lacrosse League and the former Washington Power franchise to Colorado.
+Having spent time with the franchise in Washington, Govett has been able to build and maintain one of the most talented rosters and successful franchises in the NLL in his 12-plus years in Denver.

-Under Govett’s leadership, the Mammoth has won three division titles, made nine playoff appearances and captured the 2006 NLL championship.
-The Mammoth has led the league in attendance four times, helping to grow downtown Denver’s sports and entertainment economy.
+Under Govett’s leadership, the Mammoth has won three division titles, made 11 playoff appearances and captured the 2006 NLL championship.
+The Mammoth has led the league in attendance six times (including the 2014 season), helping to grow downtown Denver’s sports and entertainment economy.
 The team also has made a positive impact on area youth with various charitable donations and community outreach programs, including player clinics, school appearances and hospital visits.

 In the fall of 2012, Govett was named the Vice President of New Business Development for Kroenke Sports & Entertainment.
 He is responsible to lead the evaluation, analysis and development of potential new business ventures for KSE.